-The Town of Athens consists of what was formerly parts of Coxsackie and Catskill.
-An Attempt to erect a new Town was brought to the attention of the public in 1814.
+The Town of Athens consists of what were formerly parts of Coxsackie and Catskill.
+An attempt to erect a new Town was brought to the attention of the public in 1814.

 "The following resolution passed by the Legislature of the State of New York at their session in 1814.
 Resolved that the further consideration of the bill entitled An Act to erect a part of the Town of Catskill, and a part of the Town of Coxsackie, into a separate town by the name of Athens, be postponed till the next session of the Legislature, and that the applicants cause notice of their intention to be published for eight weeks, next and immediately preceding the next session, together with a Copy of this resolution to the end that the parties interested may be fully notified of Such application."